freebayes/freebayes/README.md

 Note the use of --recursive.
 This is required, as the project contains some nested git submodules for external repositories.

+### Resolving proxy issues with git

+Depending on your local network configuration, you may have problems obtaining freebayes via git.
+If you see something like this you may be behind a proxy that blocks access to standard git:// port (9418).

+    $ git clone --recursive git://github.com/ekg/freebayes.git
+    Cloning into 'freebayes'...
+    fatal: Unable to look up github.com (port 9418) (Name or service not known)

+Luckily, if you have access to https:// on port 443, then you can use this 'magic' command as a workaround to enable download of the submodules:

+    git config --global url.https://github.com/.insteadOf git://github.com/

 ## Compilation